EduVault/eduvault/README.md

 ### Paying for and backing up user-owned data

 - Each app shouldn’t have to worry about this.
-Data management app could handle this aspect.
+The Data Management app could handle this aspect.

 ### Handling merge conflicts